Asishsai01/TrafficTelligence-Advanced-Traffic-Volume-Estimation-with-Machine-Learning/README.md

 ## 📌 Highlights

-* Feature Engineering from time, date, and weather
+* 🕒 Feature engineering from time, date, and weather
-* Support for multiple ML models
+* 🧠 Support for multiple ML models
-* Model persistence and reuse
+* 💾 Model persistence and reuse
-* Clear modular structure and pipeline
+* 🔁 Modular and extendable ML pipeline
-* Easily extendable to other traffic datasets
+* 🔍 Easily adaptable to other traffic datasets

 ---